Cocaine Addiction: Signs, Symptoms, and Treatment

 Long-Term Effects and Methods of Cocaine Use

-Cocaine has numerous long-term effects, often peculiar to the method of administration.
-Methods include oral (rubbing on gums), intranasal (snorting), inhalation (smoking), or intravenous injections.
-Injected cocaine sometimes is combined with heroin and is referred to as a speedball.1, 3
+Cocaine has numerous long-term effects, Methods of administration of cocaine include oral (rubbing on gums), intranasal (snorting), inhalation (smoking), or intravenous injections.
+Injected cocaine is sometimes combined with heroin and is referred to as a speedball.1,3

 - Loss of smell